 The following airlines still allow emotional support dogs on their flights:

 - Latam Airlines

 - China Airlines

 - Norwegian Air

 Since the recent policy changes no longer require airlines to accommodate ESAs, only the airlines listed above have stated that they will accept emotional support animals on their flights.
 Service dogs, however, are still required to be allowed on any flight with any airline.

 While a select few cruise lines may allow for pets on board, most will not accommodate any animals – not even ESAs – except service dogs.

 Can hotels refuse emotional support dogs?

 As there is no law protecting an ESA’s right to public access, hotels are not required to allow emotional support dogs.
 However, it may be worth asking the hotel before you book if they will accommodate your support animal.
+You can have a copy of your valid ESA letter on hand in case they want a copy, but there's no guarantee they'll offer reasonable accommodation for ESAs.
 Otherwise, seek out a pet-friendly hotel to stay at, instead.